CreateCreate Education Programme

 LOOMCYCLE is a project of the Berlin based collective raumlaborberlin and part of the accompanying program to the exhibition Wool.
 Silk.
 Resistance. as well as part of the program of World Design Capital Frankfurt RheinMain 2026 at the Museum Angewandte Kunst.

-LOOMCYCLE at the museum
+LOOMCYCLE at the Museum Angewandte Kunst

 • Sat, 14 February, 3–6pm